top of page

 C+C Analysis: Top 3 Competitors

-It was also noted on our competitors pay widgets, that there was a lack of full price breakdown when considering the network fees to transition crypto-to-fiat currency, as well as real time market prices, an area HIFI could leverage and improve the merchant and customer sense of ownership within the crypto market.
+It was also noted on our competitors' pay widgets that there was a lack of full price breakdown when considering the network fees to transition crypto-to-fiat currency, as well as real-time market prices, an area HIFI could leverage and improve the merchant and customer sense of ownership within the crypto market.

 Proto-personas, lightweight representations of user segments, play a pivotal role in user-centered design by providing initial direction and alignment when comprehensive user research is constrained.
 While based on assumptions and educated guesses, proto-personas serve as a practical starting point for design discussions and decision-making.
 They help focus the design process, foster alignment among team members and stakeholders, facilitate early ideation, and encourage hypothesis testing.
-However, it is essential to validate proto-persona assumptions through research and iterate on them as more user insights become available, ensuring a continuously user-centric approach throughout the project.
+However, it is essential to validate proto-persona assumptions through research and to iterate on them as additional user insights become available, thereby ensuring a continuously user-centric approach throughout the project.

 The three proto-personas and Empathy Maps we created, allowed us step into the shoes of our users and formulate realistic Task flows and Acceptable Criteria for our User Stories: